echavemann/echavemann/README.md

 Working on the trading problem.
+New commit on average every 3 hours.